 Where to Stay

-Whilst there are a number of small towns and villages in the area that have guest houses, Tanah Rata, Malaysia is the best place to base yourself during your visit to the highlands.
+Whilst there are a number of small towns and villages in the area that have guest houses, Tanah Rata, Malaysia is the best place to base yourself during your visit.

-The town has plenty of choices for accommodation as well as food options to suit all tastes.
-Some of the hiking trails also begin here or can be reached with a short bus journey.
+The town has plenty of choices for food, accommodation and is close to all the best things to do in the Cameron Highlands, including some of the hiking trails which begin here or can be reached with a short bus journey.

 What is there to do in the Cameron Highlands?

 The biggest draw of the region is the sheer beauty of the Malaysian countryside.
-For this reason, the most popular thing to do in the Cameron Highlands is hiking and there are many trails to choose from.
+For this reason, one of the most popular things to do in the Cameron Highlands is hiking and there are many trails to choose from.

 The most popular option is to take route 10 up to the top of Gunung Jasar, you can then either return back down route 10 (as I did given it was about to rain) or you can take the more scenic option down route 6.
 This will take you to some of the tea plantations where you can see how the tea is grown and taste it first hand.